lidofinance/docs/docs/guides/oracle-operator-manual.md

 ## Intro

 Total supply of the StETH token always corresponds to the amount of Ether in control of the protocol.
 It increases on user deposits and Beacon chain staking rewards, and decreases on Beacon chain penalties and slashings.
-Since the Beacon chain is a separate chain, Lido ETH1 smart contracts can’t get direct access to its data.
+Since the Beacon chain is a separate chain, Lido smart contracts at the Execution Layer can’t get direct access to its data.

-Communication between Ethereum 1.0 part of the system and the Beacon network is performed by the DAO-assigned oracles.
+Communication between Execution Layer and Consensus Layer is performed by the DAO-assigned oracles.
 They monitor staking providers’ Beacon chain accounts and submit corresponding data to the `LidoOracle` contract.
 The latter takes care of making sure that quorum about the data being pushed is reached within the oracles and enforcing data submission order (so that oracle contract never pushes data that is older than the already pushed one).

 Upon every update submitted by the `LidoOracle` contract, the system recalculates the total stETH token balance.
 If the overall staking rewards are bigger than the slashing penalties, the system registers profit, and fee is taken from the profit and distributed between the insurance fund, the treasury, and node operators.